Hanae800/creative-project-2/README.md

 4. Include the tracery library in the index file (access tab in the dropdown menu to the left)
 5. Save the file
 6. Run the sketch
-7. enjoy the results and keep clicking until you grow tired of the funny tweets
+7. Enjoy the results and keep clicking until you grow tired of the funny tweets
-8. Alos you can just use the full screen version available at the following link: https://editor.p5js.org/Hanae800/full/kTr_23M0e
+8. Also you can just use the full screen version available at the following link: https://editor.p5js.org/Hanae800/full/kTr_23M0e
-9. Enjoy the tracery geenrated Unreal tweets!
+9. Enjoy the tracery geenrated **Unreal tweets!**

 ## Artist Statement